JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

 sudo nano /etc/dhcpcd.conf
 ```

-... and configure up a fixed IP address by adding (or updating) the following lines.
+... and configure a fixed IP address by adding (or updating) the following lines.

 ```python
 # THIS IS ONLY AN EXAMPLE